Apr. 16, 2021

-Dr. Berding is author of various books, some academic (such as Polycarp and Paul), some semi-academic (such as What Are Spiritual Gifts?
-Rethinking the Conventional View), others for-the-classroom (such as Sing and Learn New Testament Greek or The Apostolic Fathers: A Narrative Introduction), and still others for-the-church (such as Walking in the Spirit or Bible Revival: Recommitting Ourselves to One Book, or How to Live an 'In Christ' Life).
-He has published articles in such journals as the Journal of the Evangelical Theological Society, Vigiliae Christianae, New Testament Studies, and Journal of Early Christian Studies.
-He is the director of Bible Fluency: Sing It, See It, Study It (biblefluency.com), and edits the Good Book Blog.
-Before coming to Talbot, Dr. Berding was a church planter in the Middle East and taught at Nyack College just north of New York City.
+Kenneth Berding is author of various books, some academic (such as Polycarp and Paul), some semi-academic (such as What Are Spiritual Gifts?
+Rethinking the Conventional View), others for-the-classroom (such as Sing and Learn New Testament Greek or The Apostolic Fathers: A Narrative Introduction), and still others for-the-church (such as Walking in the Spirit, Bible Revival: Recommitting Ourselves to One Book, or How to Live an 'In Christ' Life).
+He has published articles in such journals as the Journal of the Evangelical Theological Society, Vigiliae Christianae, New Testament Studies, Journal of Early Christian Studies, and Westminster Theological Journal.
+He is the founder of Bible Fluency: Sing It, See It, Study It (biblefluency.com), and edits the Good Book Blog.
+Before coming to Talbot, Berding was a church planter in the Middle East and taught at Nyack College in New York City.
 He has a heart for God and ministry, has written many worship songs, and has served as a worship pastor in local church ministry, and is an Overseer at Redemption Hill Church in Whittier, California.
 He regularly blogs at Kindle Afresh: The Blog and Website of Kenneth Berding (kennethberding.com) and at The Good Book Blog.